min2ha/ukwa-site/content/target/32589/index.en.md

   "subject": "IT Collection"
 }

-# Centre for the Protection of National Infrastructure (CPNI)

 The Centre for the Protection of National Infrastructure (CPNI) protects national security by providing protective security advice.